simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-02-23
+<br />**Date image released:**  2024-02-24
-<br />**This image is owned by:**  Helge Buesing
-<br />**Title of the image:**  The Pencil Nebula Supernova Shock Wave
+<br />**Title of the image:**  To the Moon
-<br />**Description for the image:**  This supernova shock wave plows through interstellar space at over 500,000 kilometers per hour.
-Centered and moving upward in the sharply detailed color composite its thin, bright, braided filaments are actually long ripples in a cosmic sheet of glowing gas seen almost edge-on.
-Discovered in the 1840s by Sir John Herschel, the narrow-looking nebula is sometimes known as Herschel's Ray.
-Cataloged as NGC 2736, its pointed appearance suggests its modern popular name, the Pencil Nebula.
-The Pencil Nebula is about 800 light-years away.
-Nearly 5 light-years long it represents only a small part of the Vela supernova remnant though.
-The enormous Vela remnant itself is around 100 light-years in diameter, the expanding debris cloud of a star that was seen to explode about 11,000 years ago.
-Initially, the section of the shock wave seen as the Pencil nebula was moving at millions of kilometers per hour but has slowed considerably, sweeping up surrounding interstellar material.
+<br />**Description for the image:**  Intuitive Machines' robotic lander Odysseus has accomplished the first U.S. landing on the Moon since the Apollo 17 mission in 1972.
+Launched on a SpaceX rocket on February 15, the phone booth sized lander reached lunar orbit on the 21st and touched down on the lunar surface at 6:23 pm ET on February 22nd.
+Its landing region is about 300 kilometers north of the Moon's south pole, near a crater designated Malapert A. The lander is presently collecting solar power and transmitting data back to the Intuitive Machines' mission control center in Houston.
+The mission marks the first commercial uncrewed landing on the Moon.
+Prior to landing, Odysseus’ camera captured this extreme wide angle image (landing legs visible at right) as it flew over Schomberger crater some 200 kilometers from its landing site.
+Odysseus was still about 10 kilometers above the lunar surface.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2402/NGC2736_Helge_Buesing2048.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2402/im-moon-imageFeb23_1024.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).